eventrac/slate/source/index.html.md

 Parameter | Description
 --------- | ------- | -----------
-EVENT_ID | The ID of the event organiser
+EVENT_ID | The ID of the event to retrieve

 ### Response